drasticactions/CarpaNet/README.md

 ## **NOTE**

-- To run the samples and tests, you need to set the `ATPROTO_LEXICON` env to a checkout of [atproto](https://github.com/bluesky-social/atproto), else it won't work.
-It is not required to build the libraries.
 - Issues and PRs are fine, however I offer no support for this library.
 If you find yourself dependent on it for something super important, you should probably fork it.

 # Comparison to FishyFlip